theohbrothers/Generate-DockerImageVariants/README.md

 During each pass, a hashtable called `$PASS_VARIABLES` will be in the scope of the processed `Dockerfile.ps1` template.
 For instance, in the first pass, the value of `$PASS_VARIABLES['foo']` will be `bar`, and the file `Dockerfile` will be generated in the variant's build context.
 In the second pass, the value of `$PASS_VARIABLES['foo2']` will be `bar2`, and the file `Dockerfile.dev` will be generated in the same build context.

-## Variables available during a template-pass (generation of a file)
+## Variables available during a template-pass (generation of a build context file)

 Each pass processes a `<file>.ps1` template and generates a single file.
 The following variables are available in the scope of the `<file>.ps1` file:

 - `$VARIANT` - the variant object
-- `$PASS_VARIABLES` - a hashtable containing the custom variables defined in the Variant's Build context template definition
+- `$PASS_VARIABLES` - a hashtable containing the custom variables defined in the Variant's Build context template pass definition

 ## Copy files instead of Template-passing